DollarBusiness/CurrencyExchange/README.md

 # CurrencyExchange
-Program allows the user to convert currency into another.
+Program allows the user to convert currency into another currency.